The Kinde Elixir SDK allows developers to connect their Elixir app to Kinde.

 }

-When it accepts a key for a token as KindeClientSDK.get_claim(conn, "jti", :id_token) then returns the claim value as follows.
+For example, when a key is accepted for a token as KindeClientSDK.get_claim(conn, "jti", :id_token) the return claim value would be as follows.

 "57012a4-82ca-41f-8f19-0a5c3cc653"